ibm-cloud-docs/cephaas/sds_about_volume_host_mappings.md

 # About volume host mappings
 {: #sds-about-volume-host-mappings}

-With IBM Storage Ceph as a Service, block-level access to the Ceph storage cluster can take advantage of the NVMe-oF standard to provide data storage.
+With {{site.data.keyword.cephaas_full}}, block-level access to the Ceph storage cluster can take advantage of the NVMe-oF standard to provide data storage.
 The NVMe TCP protocol allows clients, which are known as initiators, to send NVMe-oF commands to storage devices, which are known as targets, over an Internet Protocol network.
 Initiators can be either Linux client or VMWare clients or both.
 For VMWare clients, the NVMe TCP volumes are shown as VMFS Data store and for Linux clients, the NVMe TCP volumes are shown as block devices.

 Initiators are configured to allow the NVMe TCP protocol to send NVMe-oF commands to targets over an Internet Protocol network.